ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 Ballerina logs can be fed to any external log monitoring system like [Elastic Stack] to perform log monitoring and analysis.

+NOTE: The Grafana dashboard will not be available for the Alpha release.

 ### Prerequisites

 Make sure you have already installed [Docker](https://www.docker.com/) to setup external products such as Jaeger,